EU penalizes Turkey over Cyprus offshore drilling | DW | 15.07.2019

 The EU's head of foreign affairs, Federica Mogherini, said that "conclusions on Turkey have been adopted and they will be made public in the coming hours."

-The exact details should me made available shortly and are expected to involve a reduction in EU funding for Turkey.
+The details should me made available later on Monday and are expected to involve a reduction in EU funding for Turkey as well as stalling negotiations with the EU over possible accession to the bloc.

 In recent weeks the bloc has become increasingly frustrated with Ankara's refusal to heed warnings after what the EU views as "illegal" gas drilling in Cyprus' exclusive economic zone.